BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 # PowerShell Async IPScanner

 ## Description
-Scan Network Async and return PSObject (IPv4Address, Hostname, FQDN, Status)
+Network Scanner for PowerShell to scan IP-Range async

+Returns an PowerShell Object with basic informations about the Network like IP, Hostname, FQDN and Status

-Currently the first 3 quads of the IP-Address must be the same... you can only scan a range of /24.
+The first three quads of the IP-Range must be the same (like 192.168.1.XX - 192.168.1.XX).

 ## Syntax
 ScanNetworkAsync.ps1 [-StartIP] $string [-EndIP] $string [[-MaxThreads] $int] [[-SleepTimer] $int]